-- Leverage and develop the education and training currently available. - Innovation e.g. invest in online digital capability, educational design to achieve good educational outcomes. - ▶ Virtual resources for core unit standards and alternative pathways. - ▶ Pre-employment training to develop the practical hand skills needed in students entering the aviation sector. - ▶ Soft skills development, including communication skills and adaptability, should start in schools and should be incorporated into induction, all training and appraisals. - ▶ Resilience training including versatility and awareness. - Mental wellbeing programmes. - ► Leadership soft skills training: - People leadership skills. - Change management. - Self-belief, valuing the organisation. - Train business skills early, to help all staff to understand the business. - Business mentoring on business planning and resilience; mentoring is in place for engineering and flying but not business. - ▶ Reinvent business models share strategic skills, business costing. - ▶ Planning having a vision, look and plan towards the future, scenario planning. - ▶ Aircraft engineer certificates and licences are different, there is a need to get younger staff into their licencing habits while that are doing basic trade training. - Licensing needs to be theory then practical, with refreshers if there are delays between theory and practical e.g due to COVID-19. - Maintaining connections with displaced staff, so the workforce returns when aviation is growing again.
+- Leverage and develop the education and training currently available. - Innovation e.g. invest in online digital capability, educational design to achieve good educational outcomes. - Virtual resources for core unit standards and alternative pathways. - Pre-employment training to develop the practical hand skills needed in students entering the aviation sector. - Soft skills development, including communication skills and adaptability, should start in schools and should be incorporated into induction, all training and appraisals. - Resilience training including versatility and awareness. - Mental wellbeing programmes. - Leadership soft skills training: - People leadership skills. - Change management. - Self-belief, valuing the organisation. - Train business skills early, to help all staff to understand the business. - Business mentoring on business planning and resilience; mentoring is in place for engineering and flying but not business. - ▶ Reinvent business models share strategic skills, business costing. - Planning having a vision, look and plan towards the future, scenario planning. - Aircraft engineer certificates and licences are different, there is a need to get younger staff into their licencing habits while that are doing basic trade training. - Licensing needs to be theory then practical, with refreshers if there are delays between theory and practical e.g due to COVID-19. - Maintaining connections with displaced staff, so the workforce returns when aviation is growing again. - Integrate human factors training into technical training. - Continuous monitoring of training is required to ensure the effectiveness of the training.
+This helps organisations determine whether their training is delivering the outcomes expected and provides a basis for continual improvement.